-4.2.1 "Building"
+4.2.1 Meaning of "building"

 The word "building" is not defined in the Act.
 Its meaning has, however, been considered in a number of court cases.
-In CIR v Le Sueur, a case dealing with a special allowance granted to farmers, the minority judgment held as follows:4
+In CIR v Le Sueur, a case dealing with a special allowance granted to farmers, the minority judgment held as follows: